Jaredn/dj_n3_templateplugins/README.rst

     class SomeView(DetailView):

 This decorator will set a class property called self.plugins which is a dictionary.
-You then use this at any point in your code and make sure it gets into your template context.
+You then use this at any point in your view's code and make sure it gets added to the Context object that is passed in for Template rendering.

-In your template you use django-n3-templateplugins provided templatetag to render the plugin's html, which looks something like this:
+In your template you then use django-n3-templateplugins provided templatetag to render the plugin's html, which looks something like this:

 .. code-block:: python